 Students in Our Australian Home will explore and respond to natural and built forms as the focus for this unit.
 Students will develop practices and skills to produce a folio of work which includes drawing, photography, assemblage, sculpture, and printmaking.
-Through investigation of Australian artworks, students will create and present artworks to express their interpretation of the Australian landscape in their work.
+Through investigation, students will create and present artworks to express their interpretation of Australian environments in their work.
 Students will use materials such as charcoal, clay, paint, ink and found object to learn visual art techniques and processes related to observational drawing, clay hand building, mixed media, well as reduction and intaglio printmaking.